BengRhui/OODJ_Assignment/README.md

 ---------------------------------------------------------------------
 THINGS TO TAKE NOTE: STORING FILES
 ---------------------------------------------------------------------
-1. All codes are stored under /src:
+1. All codes are stored under `/src/main/java`:
    a.
-Codes for GUI are stored in /frontend
+Codes for GUI are stored in `/Frontend`
    b.
-Codes for others (ex: users) are stored in /backend
+Codes for others (ex: users) are stored in `/Backend`
+   c.
+The Main class is stored under `/Main`

-2. All pictures are stored under /asset
+3. All pictures are stored under `/src/main/resources/asset`

-3. All text files are stored in /text_file
+4. All text files are stored in `/src/main/resources/text_file`

 ---------------------------------------------------------------------
 THINGS TO TAKE NOTE: CONTRIBUTING TO THE PROJECT